Trump returns to Georgia confronting test of his grip on GOP

 The former president has issued highly-coveted endorsements in races ranging from governor to state insurance commissioner.
 His backing of football legend Herschel Walker essentially cleared a path to the party's nomination for a critical U.S. Senate seat.

-Trump returns to Georgia on Saturday night for a rally with Walker, Perdue, Jones and other Republicans he's backed ahead of the state's May 24 primary.
-The campaign is emerging as an early, critical test of whether the former president can live up to his professed role as a kingmaker in the GOP.
+Trump returned to Georgia on Saturday night for a rally ahead of the state's May 24 primary to try to boost Perdue in a campaign that is emerging as an early, critical test of whether the former president can live up to his professed role as a kingmaker in the GOP.

+“Before we can defeat the Democrat socialists and communists ... we first have to defeat the RINO sellouts and the losers in the primaries this spring,” Trump told the crowd, lacing into Kemp again and again as he accused him of betraying Republican voters with the derisive acronym, “Republican in name only.”

+“Brian Kemp is a turncoat.
+He’s a coward and he’s a complete and total disaster," Trump went on, calling Perdue the only Republican who can defeat Stacey Abrams, a Democrat who is running for governor a second time.

 “I think it could be the start of, I don’t want to use the word downfall, but it could be the start of his influence waning,” said Eric Tanenblatt, former chief of staff to ex-Georgia Republican Gov. Sonny Perdue and a former fundraiser for David Perdue who is backing Kemp in the primary.